kairstenfay/mint-plus/README.md

 * your Net Worth trends over time, named `data/net_worth.csv`

 # Requirements
-The following packages are required to run this Jupyter notebook:
+Python 3.6+ is required to run this Jupyter notebook.
+The following python packages are also required:
 * pandas
 * seaborn
 * jupyter